CompPhysics/MachineLearning/README.md

 ## Prerequisites

-Basic knowledge in programming and numerics.
+Basic knowledge in programming and mathematics, with an emphasis on linear algebra.
+Knowledge of Python or/and C++ as programming languages is required and experience with Jupiter notebook is recommended.
 Required courses are the equivalents to the University of Oslo mathematics courses MAT1100, MAT1110, MAT1120 and at least one of the corresponding computing and programming courses INF1000/INF1110 or MAT-INF1100/MAT-INF1100L/BIOS1100/KJM-INF1xxx.

-Overlapping courses (?).
-To be determined.

 ## The course has two central parts